cobobc/milestone_project_2/README.md

 ### Acknowledgements

 I'd like to thank my mentor Spencer Baribell for his guidance, efficiency and positivity throughout my project.
+Thank you to Matt Rudge the Senior Product Developer at Code Institute for his lessons on implementing EmailJS into a project.
 Thanks to my fellow students on Slack for helping my link the js quiz code to the html and css code so that my quiz question could appear.